Use MCP when...

 Use REST when...

-Chronary uses Streamable HTTP transport — the web-standard MCP transport that works with Cloudflare Workers and any HTTP client.
+Chronary uses Streamable HTTP, the web-native MCP transport that works with edge runtimes and standard HTTP clients.

 | Endpoint | Method | Purpose |